Chris-James/smart-commit/README.md

 #### Scope

-The scope of a commit specifies the location or target of the changes.
+The commit's scope specifies the location of the changes.
 This could be a filename, function name, or some other identifier for the general area of the code being modified.

 #### Subject

-The subject contains a succinct description of the changes being committed.
+The commit's subject is a succinct description of the changes being committed.

 It should
 * Be <= 50 characters long